How to keep your conservatory warm in winter

 A brick and glazed conservatory with a glass roofA brick and glazed conservatory with a glass roof

-Conservatories are well-known for being a bit chilly in the winter and it can sometimes seem that you've got a room that you can only make use of for part of the year.
+Conservatories are well-known for being a bit chilly in the winter, and it can sometimes seem that you've got a room that you can only make use of for part of the year.
 However, this doesn't have to be the case.
 With the tips below, we'll discuss a few important ways you can keep the heat in and how you can ensure your conservatory keeps warm during the coldest months.
+Some of the main steps include:

 Windows

-Glass is not actually a good insulator and, in terms of conservatory, the biggest benefit is in enabling you to see out and have a nice view of your garden.
-During the planning phases, you'll need to decide whether you want to have floor to ceiling glass or whether you only want to top half to be glazed.
-Again, this is something to be discussed with the company building your conservatory so you can make the right decision for maximising winter use of the room.
+Glass is not actually a good insulator and, in terms of a conservatory, the biggest benefit is in enabling you to see out and have a nice view of your garden.
+During the planning phases, you'll need to decide whether you want to have floor-to-ceiling glass or whether you only want to top half to be glazed.
+Again, this is something to be discussed with the company building your conservatory, so you can make the right decision for maximising winter use of the room.

 Insulation